 In a pan, heat some oil and then add in the onions.
 Let the onions fry until they are translucent and golden brown in colour.
 This part will take a while so be patient and don’t rush.

-Once the onions are ready, add in the onions, potatoes, capsicum and salt.
-I used red because I didn’t have the green variety at home but I feel the green would give your rice more of a contrast.
+Once the onions are ready, add in the tomatoes, potatoes, capsicum, green chilli paste, dhana jeera powder and salt.
+I used red capsicum because I didn’t have the green variety at home but I feel the green would give your rice more of a contrast.
 Let this cook for 10 minutes.

 Once your potatoes start to soften (the trick is to chop them into quite small pieces), add in the prawns.
 Let the mixture simmer on medium heat for 7 minutes.
 You don’t want to cover the pan as the steam will make the tomatoes water and we want this mixture to be quite dry (think stir fry consistency).
 Afterwards, give the mixture a taste – adjust with more spices if required.